Download eBooks & Wiring Diagrams (FREE)

 What Is A Volt?
 A (Very) Basic Introduction

 The vast majority of camper vans utilize 12V electrical systems.
-This is because this system is generally simpler to build.
+This is because this system is generally more straightforward to build.
 However, there are important drawbacks that you should be aware of.
 Below, we cover the pros and cons of 12V systems, especially as they pertain to camper vans, trailers, and RVs.

-Benefits Of 12V Systems
+Pros Of 12V Systems

 1. More 12V Device Selection